Developer Guide

 The Antsomi Flutter SDK offers functionalities to retrieve Media JSON for your Flutter applications.
 Here's a breakdown of the process:

-Before continuing, please ensure that you've added the Flutter SDK to your app.
+Before continuing, please ensure that you've

 1. Retrieving Media JSON data

-Once you have access to the initialized AntsomiSDK instance (assuming you've completed the initialization steps as documented by the Antsomi SDK provider), you can utilize the getMediaJson() method in the screen that you want to display the App In-Line Content by following:
+Once you have access to the initialized AntsomiSDK instance (assuming you've completed the as documented by the Antsomi SDK provider), you can utilize the getMediaJson() method in the screen that you want to display the App In-Line Content by following:

 import 'package:antsomisdk/antsomi.dart'; // Contains Antsomi SDK APIs